 Our resident involvement and accountability programme

-Our resident involvement and accountability programme was created in partnership with residents and focuses on five areas underpinned by a set of principles that guide how we run L&Q.
+Created in partnership with residents, our resident involvement and accountability programme focuses on five main areas, underpinned by a set of guiding principles.

 Patch-based collaboration and information sharing

-We'll support resident-facing teams to get to know their patch by working in partnership with the people that live there.
+We'll support resident-facing teams get to know their patch by working with the people living there.

 Transparency and accountability

-We'll share how we're performing in the areas that concern you most and speak with one voice on what we're doing to improve your experience with us.
+We'll share how we're performing in the areas that concern you most and communicate clearly about our efforts to improve your experience.

-Ninety-four per cent of you think it’s important that we share updates on what we’re doing to improve service delivery.
+Ninety-four per cent of you think it’s important to share updates on service delivery improvements, and 92% believe regular performance updates and feedback utilisation is crucial.

 “Being transparent will give residents realistic repair waiting times.”